Lake Superior Zoo

 The Lake Superior Zoo, previously known as the Duluth Zoo, is an Association of Zoos and Aquariums (AZA) accredited zoo in Duluth, Minnesota.

-Founding
+History

-The Lake Superior Zoo was founded in 1923 by a West Duluth businessman, Bert Onsgard, when he built a pen for his white tail deer "Billy".
-This helped his vision spread through the community who in turn helped him build the zoo.
+The Lake Superior Zoo was founded in 1923 by a West Duluth businessman, Bert Onsgard, when he built a pen for his white-tailed deer "Billy".
+This helped his vision spread through the community, who in turn helped him build the zoo.
 The Pittsburgh Steel Company donated a rail car of fencing, people donated exotic pets, and school children raised money to buy two lion cubs.
 A bridge was built over Kingsbury Creek, which runs through the zoo.
 The zoo went through some difficult years during the Great Depression but eventually managed to build an elephant house.
-After some very successful years it acquired more animals more native to the area.
+After some very successful years it acquired more animals native to the area.

 Collection

 Bessie, the elephant, was one of the zoo's first star attractions.
 She came to the zoo at the age of 12 in 1937 when the elephant house opened.
 The zoo's website states:

 Before perimeter fencing was installed around the zoo, Bessie would often wander off the zoo grounds and go "visiting."
 One recounting of an event tells of a neighbor who had to call a zookeeper one evening because Bessie was standing on his front porch.
 In his haste, the zookeeper ran out the door in his pajamas to retrieve Bessie.
 When he got there, he simply took her trunk, pulled it over his shoulder, and walked her back to the zoo.

 Bessie remained at the zoo until she died in 1974 at the age of 49.